 Austin is leading the clean technology revolution.
 Our vibrant region is home to industry-leading wind turbine manufacturers, system integrators, and solar companies.
 We also support clean energy research and development, biofuels, and energy storage with our highly educated workforce, advanced automotive technologies, battery research and development, advanced power systems and smart grid technologies, globally respected research institutions, top-tier infrastructure, and winning entrepreneurial spirit.

 The Austin Clean Energy Engine

-Austin Energy has been ranked the top green public power utility in the nation for its GreenChoice renewable power program for seven consecutive years by NREL.
+Austin Energy is consistently ranked by NREL as one of the top green public power utilities in the nation for its GreenChoice renewable power program.
 Austin Energy has collaborated with municipal entities to create the Pecan Street Research Institute, an effort to develop a smart grid and business model for utilities that seamlessly integrates distributed solar and wind power, energy storage, and electric vehicles.
 Austin is also the headquarters for The Electric Reliability Council of Texas (ERCOT), which operates the state’s independent electric grid and manages the deregulated market for 75 percent of Texas.
 ERCOT provides clean energy companies access to one of the largest independent, deregulated electric grids in the United States.

 Our clean energy engine includes:

 - An established center for clean technology headquarters, R&D, and manufacturing operations.
 Austin has over 200 existing clean technology companies that employ 20,000 people.

 - University of Texas at Austin: The world’s preeminent energy research institution with concentrations in oil, gas, advanced materials, advanced computing, and cleantech.

 - The University of Texas Clean Energy Incubator: a clean energy start-up resource provider.

 - Clean TX: a cluster development organization.